|Website and Personal|

 Note that Sleeping Car space SELLS OUT QUICKLY, but Amtrak allows you to book as much as ELEVEN MONTHS IN ADVANCE of a trip.
 If you have to CANCEL your trip at the last minute (as I've had to do several times), REFUND CONDITIONS APPLY...see the Amtrak Website for details.

-* Puns - An example of a pun is ''when I change the light bulbs in my apartment ceiliing fan, it is the high light of my day''.
+* Puns - An example of a pun is ''when I changed the light bulbs in my apartment ceiliing fan, it was the high light of my day''.
 Basically, a pun is a ''play on words''.
 I've taken part in the World Championship Pun-Off at The O. Henry Museum in Austin, Texas.
-As one punster eloquently put it...''the beauty in the pun is in the ARGH! of the person you tell it to!!''.
+As one punster eloquently put it...''the beauty in the pun is in the ARGH! (groan) of the person you tell it to!!''.

 * Quartet Singing - I've always been a fan of unaccompanied quartet harmony...but, it's not as easy as it looks...and it's HARDER than singing in a church or school choir!!
 They also do Singing Valentines to bring a smile to the love of your life around Valentine's Day each year.
-More details are located at the Society For The Preservation and Encouragement of Barbershop Quartet Singing in America (SPEBQSA) website.
+More details are located at the Barbershop Harmony Society website.
 Unfortunately, declining health no longer permits me to take part in these groups...but, I still enjoy listening to them perform.

 Return To Top Of Page